uclaacm/hack-tooling-series/session-4-latex/README.md

 This type of commands does not have any argument.
 They are usually used to specify special characters.
 For example, since the '`\`' backslash character is special in LaTeX to denote commands, to type the character we use a special command `\textbackslash` instead.
+Note that you can use `\textbackslash{}` to get a space after the backslash which was omitted before.
 And there is a specialized command called `\LaTeX` to produce an iconic formatting of the word LaTeX.
 It is a way for LaTeX to flex its formatting flexibility.
 If you use this command, people reading the document will for sure know that you are typing in LaTeX.